hagdesigns/Chipped-Beef/readme.md

 ## Latest Revisions

+As of October 22nd, 2014
+- Implemented a boilerplate Gulp/Bower workflow.
+- Added a default Gulp config file.
+- Added a default Bower config file.
+- Cleaned up LESS files.
+- Added "Mixins" LESS file to store helpers like transitions, etc.
+- Moved some folders around.

 As of February 3rd, 2014
 - Switched to Bootstrap v3 Grid
 - Added some new helper classes